kimwalisch/primecount/README.md

 ```

 ### C++ library usage
-Below is an example program that counts the primes below 1000 using libprimecount.
+Below is an example program that counts the primes below 1000.

 ```C++
 #include <primecount.hpp>